nohren/Open-Table-Bot/README.md

 ## Overview

+\*\* Note - When logging in it appears OpenTable has their own notification system "Notify me".
+It will be easier to use.
+I'm not sure their checking frequency.

 This bot runs in a tab and checks for availability.
+Checking frequency can be fine tuned.
 Once availability appears, it sends a notification via email with the reservation link to the destination address specified.

 ## Install